Use these four questions as a guide to help you plan ahead for future medical and caregiving needs

 Cynthia Hutchins, director of financial gerontology at Bank of America, recommends that siblings talk first among themselves about how they'll share the caregiving role.
 "You want to be sure that both your parents' and your own needs are considered.
 Sometimes it makes sense to cobble together a combination of in-home and outside care," she says, where siblings can at least share the costs, if not the hands-on responsibilities.

 Among the things to consider: Which medical treatments do you and your parents want to be used or avoided at the end of your lives?
 Who do you want to be your health-care proxy if you are unable to communicate your wishes?
 You can use a health-care power of attorney and a living will to document your choices.
 And begin thinking about how you want to pass on your legacy—financial and otherwise.

 Connect with an advisor and start a conversation about your goals.

 Long-term care insurance coverage contains benefits, exclusions, limitations, eligibility requirements and specific terms and conditions under which the insurance coverage may be continued in force or discontinued.
 Not all insurance policies and types of coverage may be available in your state.

-Neither Merrill Lynch nor any of its affiliates or financial advisors provide legal, tax, accounting or benefits consulting advice.
+Merrill, its affiliates, and financial advisors do not provide legal, tax, accounting or benefits consulting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.
-This material should be regarded as general information on health care considerations and is not intended to provide specific health care advice.
-If you have questions regarding your particular health care situation, please contact your health care, legal or tax advisor.
+This material should be regarded as general information on health-care considerations and is not intended to provide specific health-care advice.
+If you have questions regarding your particular health-care situation, please contact your health-care, legal or tax advisor.